-Juan Antonio “Tony” Hernández Alvarado is a former Honduran congressman, the brother of the current president of Honduras and a convicted drug trafficker sentenced in the United States for his participation in moving cocaine.
+Juan Antonio “Tony” Hernández Alvarado is a former Honduran congressman, the brother of former Honduras President Juan Orlando Hernández and a convicted drug trafficker sentenced in the United States for his participation in moving cocaine.

 From Honduras, Tony directed a sophisticated international drug trafficking ring that reconfigured the drug trafficking map with Central America as the main focal point, relying on political protection from the highest levels of government to succeed.